toddheasley/p-func/README.md

 * [Powered UP - Community Docs (the missing device docs ...)](https://github.com/sharpbrick/docs)
 * [SmartBotKit LWP](https://github.com/smartbotkit/lwp)

 `PFunc` is not affiliated with the LEGO Group.
-LEGO® is a trademark of the LEGO Group, which does not sponsor, authorize or endorse this app.
+LEGO® is a trademark of the LEGO Group, which does not sponsor, authorize or endorse this software.